 It is always advisable to hire insurance services when traveling abroad.
-For a fair amount of money you can avoid headaches and high bills.
-Health in Ethiopia is not very expensive, generally speaking, but you never know: you may get caught in and accident or in an undesired situation that may require attention, major surgery or even repatriation.
+For a fair amount of money, you can avoid headaches and high bills.
+Health in Ethiopia is not very expensive, generally speaking, but you never know: you may get caught in an accident or in an undesired situation that may require attention, major surgery or even repatriation.

 Anyways, to make sure of what you need you may want to have a look at this site: https://wwwnc.cdc.gov/travel/destinations/traveler/none/ethiopia#vaccines-and-medicines

 One of the reasons why these countries have such a big mortality rate is because of the lack of hygiene.
 This can be explained by the lack of education (a big deal is being done by the government and NGOs to facilitate information to people regarding this issue) or lack of resources: toilets, for example.
 In Ethiopia, it is very common to see people doing their businesses in the streets. which in my opinion does not necessarily mean lack of infrastructure (that yes) but also lack of awareness and respect for your country mates.